veridonia/whitepaper/Whitepaper.md

 Veridonia is designed to be an open and self-regulating ecosystem:

 - **Public Auditability:** All voting records, ELO adjustments, and moderation actions are logged and accessible for independent review, emulating blockchain-like transparency.
+These community standards are shaped through historical voting patterns and collective moderation, and they evolve over time.
 - **Decentralised Moderation:** Governance is vested in the community, with every member (including guests) empowered to contribute, vote, and shape content standards.
 - **Data Privacy:** Whilst maintaining openness, Veridonia is committed to robust data privacy practices, allowing users to download and verify all activity history without compromising security.